Keyboard shortcuts

 The Sudoku Analogy.
 Think of a ZK proof as a solved Sudoku puzzle.
 The circuit is the rules of Sudoku: every row, column, and 3×3 square must contain the digits 1 through 9.
 The public input is the pre-filled numbers printed in the newspaper.
 The witness is the numbers you penciled in to solve it.
 Verifying the solution is easy: check the rows, columns, and squares (the constraints).
 You don’t need to know the order in which the solver filled the numbers, nor the mental logic they used.
 You just check that the final grid (witness + public input) satisfies the rules.

-The Witness Vector Structure
+The Witness Vector in R1CS

 $$Z = \begin{pmatrix} 1 \ \text{io} \ W \end{pmatrix}$$

 The constant 1: Always the first element.
-This allows encoding constant additions and multiplications easily.
-To constrain $x = 5$, we can write $x \times 1 = 5 \times 1$.
+This allows encoding constants and pure additions.
+To constrain $x = 5$, write $x \times 1 = 5 \times 1$.
+For addition $a + b = c$, write $(a + b) \times 1 = c$.

-For our equation $x^3 + x + 5 = 35$ with $x = 3$:
+For example, proving $x^3 + x + 5 = 35$ with secret $x = 3$:

 IndexValueDescription